Aberdeen & Aberdeenshire

-From pristine beaches to crumbling castles, exciting cultural attractions and ancient maritime heritage, Aberdeen City and Shire is one of the most vibrant regions in Scotland.
+From pristine beaches to crumbling castles, exciting cultural attractions to ancient maritime heritage, Aberdeen & Aberdeenshire is one of the most vibrant regions in Scotland.
 At its heart, the city of Aberdeen is a cosmopolitan hub and bustling commercial centre.
 Widely regarded as the 'Oil Capital of Europe', Aberdeen's proud heritage in the oil and gas industries have propelled it into the spotlight as a city of excellence where people from all over the world come to explore and do business.

 Discover the rich coastal landscapes and Highland scenery in Argyll & The Isles.
-This dynamic region on Scotland's west coast is home to charming seaside villages and towns, incredible seafood, world renowned whisky distilleries and rugged landscapes.
-Explore the dramatic coastlines of Skye, hop on a ferry in the seaside town of Oban or enjoy the history and architecture in Helensburgh – the clear waters, empty beaches and rolling hills of Argyll & The Isles offer all the adventure you need.
+This dynamic region on Scotland's west coast is home to charming seaside villages and towns, incredible seafood, world-renowned whisky distilleries and rugged landscapes.
+Explore the dramatic coastlines of Skye, hop on a ferry to the seaside town of Oban or enjoy the history and architecture of Helensburgh – the clear waters, empty beaches and rolling hills of Argyll & The Isles offer all the adventure you need.

-Uncover some of Scotland's most precious gems in Dundee and Angus.
-The stunning region is home to pristine beaches, ancient forests, world class golf courses and miles of rolling hills.
+Uncover some of Scotland's most precious gems in Dundee & Angus.
+The stunning region is home to pristine beaches, ancient forests, world class golf courses and miles of rugged hills.
 Guarding the banks of the River Tay is Dundee, the fourth largest city in Scotland and home to an array of unique heritage and urban charms.
-Further along the coast in Arbroath visitors can sample the famous Arbroath Smokies, or see Scotland's history come to life at Arbroath Abby, where the declaration of Independence was signed in 1320.
+Further along the coast in Arbroath visitors can sample the famous Arbroath Smokies, or see Scotland's history come to life at Arbroath Abbey, where the Declaration of Arbroath was signed in 1320.

-Home to Scotland's historic capital city, Edinburgh and the Lothians is one of the most exciting regions in the country.
+Home to Scotland's historic capital city, Edinburgh & The Lothians is one of the most exciting regions in the country.
 From world-class cultural institutions and UNESCO World Heritage sites to award-winning restaurants and standout shopping, Edinburgh offers excitement and adventure at every turn.
 Stunning landscapes, charming towns and the majestic peaks of the Pentland Hills in the surrounding Lothians make it the perfect destination for exploring.